JBS USA: Labor standards

-The Grain Inspection, Packers and Stockyards Administration assessed a $175,000 civil penalty against JBS/Swift on December 22, 2010, for violations of the Packers and Stockyards Act by failing to disclose when missing Fat-O-Meat’er data had prevented JBS from calculating the lean percentage of a particular pork carcass or carcasses in a seller's lot, and substituting an undisclosed lean value for pork carcasses with missing data when calculating carcass-merit payment for hogs delivered to JBS’ Worthington, MN, Marshalltown, IA, and Louisville, KY, processing plants.
-The Packers and Stockyards Act is a fair trade practice and payment protection law that promotes fair and competitive marketing environments for the livestock, meat, and poultry industries.

-Coronavirus outbreak

-The JBS facility in Greeley, Colorado came into national focus during the COVID-19 outbreak when at least 50 workers tested positive by April 10, 2020, and two workers had died of the disease.
-By April 14 a third worker had died of COVID-19.
-US President Donald Trump referred to the case in the daily White House briefing on April 10.
+The JBS facility in Greeley, Colorado came into national focus during the COVID-19 outbreak when at least 50 workers tested positive by April 10, 2020, and two workers died of the disease.
+By April 14, a third worker died.
+President Donald Trump referred to the case in the daily White House briefing on April 10.
 All workers were supposed to be tested during the Easter holidays, with the plant being closed until April 24, 2020.
-Testing of all did not take place over Easter; rather, a JBS company spokesman announced that workers would be quarantined.
+However, all workers were not tested over Easter, and a JBS company spokesman announced that workers would be quarantined.
 The plant reopened after a 9-day closure.
-By April 15, 102 workers had tested positive for the coronavirus, and four had died.
-Outbreaks of COVID-19 have also been found in six other JBS beef processing plants, in Souderton, Pennsylvania; Plainwell, Michigan; Green Bay, Wisconsin; Cactus, Texas; Grand Island, Nebraska; and Hyrum, Utah.
+By April 15, 102 workers tested positive for the coronavirus and four died.
+COVID-19 outbreaks were also detected in six other JBS beef processing plants, in Souderton, Pennsylvania; Plainwell, Michigan; Green Bay, Wisconsin; Cactus, Texas; Grand Island, Nebraska; and Hyrum, Utah.

+Price-fixing allegations

+In 2018, a class-action lawsuit was filed against JBS, along with other major pork producers including Hormel Foods, Seaboard, Smithfield Foods, and Tyson Foods, accusing the companies of conspiring to artificially raise the price of pork via the tech platform Agri Stats, forcing consumers and restaurants to pay inflated prices for pork products.
+In October 2022, JBS agreed to pay $20 million to settle the lawsuit.

+In 2022, JBS agreed to a $52.5 million settlement without admission of wrongdoing in a lawsuit brought by grocers and wholesalers, which accused JBS, National Beef, Cargill, and Tyson Foods of working together to drive up the price of beef.
+In 2024, McDonald's Corporation sued JBS and the same three other companies along with their subsidiaries for alleged price fixing.

+Relationship with the Trump administration

+In 2019, the Trump administration allocated $62.4 million to JBS USA from a fund intended to help U.S. farmers affected by the trade war with China.
+The U.S. Department of Agriculture announced a contract the same year to purchase $22.3 million worth of pork from the company.
+Secretary of Agriculture Sonny Perdue and Attorney General Jeff Sessions requested the U.S. Department of Justice to investigate a possible case of corruption.
+There were also indications that JBS benefited from trade tensions with increased sales in China.
+JBS stated that despite being a foreign company, it supports American farmers by creating job opportunities.
+In May 2019, Representative Rosa DeLauro claimed that President Donald Trump was unaware of the situation.

-The United States House Select Oversight Subcommittee on the Coronavirus Crisis released a report in May of 2022 detailing the relationship between the Trump administration and the meat packing industry during the COVID-19 pandemic.
+In May 2022, the United States House Select Oversight Subcommittee on the Coronavirus Crisis released a report detailing the relationship between the Trump administration and the meat packing industry during the COVID-19 pandemic.
 The report describes the CEO of JBS (along with the CEOs of Tyson and Smithfield) asking the secretary of agriculture, Sonny Perdue, about elevating the need for workers to stay present at work, despite the risk of working in close quarters during the pandemic.